-There were no construction projects during this monitoring period.
+Evidence for compliance with the policies below illustrates compliance with this policy.
+There were no construction projects during this monitoring period although there was a grant application.

 2.11.1 Proceed with grant applications, detailed architecture or engineering, procurement of construction services, or real-estate transactions for a construction or major renovation project.